Strace Command Snippets

 So kernel is core that manages the system and talks and knows about hardware.
 Application don’t directly talk to hardware, they talk to kernel via some exposed interfaces(open, exec etc.).

-Q: What is kernel-space and user-space ?
+Q: What is user-space and are there any other spaces ?

 Below are some samples

 strace ls -l

 To dump output to a file:

 strace -o output.txt ls -l